 Effective strategies to minimize the FDS concentration in process water include facility source control, chemical substitution and recycling, good housekeeping, solids removal, and other BPTC measures.
 Most of these measures aim to keep salts out of process water.
 Salt reduction technologies (e.g., reverse osmosis) are available, but can be expensive so are not as widely used.

-Source control – facility methods aimed at isolating high FDS, which are often low volume waste streams, treating, and disposing of them separately from the bulk process water flow.
-Discrete wastes such as water softener regeneration brine, reverse osmosis brine, and boiler blowdown can be straightforward to isolate.
+Source control – facility methods aimed at isolating high FDS, often low volume, waste streams, then treating and disposing of them separately from the bulk process water flow.
+Discrete wastes from salt additive processes, such as regeneration brine from water softeners, can be straightforward to isolate.

 Chemical substitution – facility use of available alternative non-salt-based cleaning chemicals, when feasible, can be part of an effective approach to salt management.
 Chlorinated cleaning solutions can be substituted for peracetic acid or other non-ionic, non-sodium, non-chloride cleaners.
 Although replacing sodium-based chemicals with potassium-based ones does not reduce salt concentrations, the substitution is still beneficial because potassium is a nutrient that is taken up by bacteria and plants when land applied and has less of a potential to reach groundwater than sodium.

-Chemical recycling and reuse – facility methods aimed at using chemical solutions more than once in some processes before discharging (e.g., for successive tank cleaning) reduces the volume of chemicals used and associated salts.
-Some chemicals can also be recovered and re purified for continual reuse (e.g., clean-in-place systems, ion exchange, distillation) instead of being discharged.
+Chemical recycling and reuse – facility methods aimed at using chemical solutions more than once in some processes before discharging (e.g., for cleaning successive tanks) reduces the volume of chemicals used and its associated salts.
+Some chemicals can also be recovered, purified, and reused (e.g., clean-in-place systems, ion exchange, distillation).

-Good housekeeping – improved employee training and implementation of facility cleanup and operational methods can be inexpensive but effective at reducing salt discharges.8 These methods include using dry sweeping instead of wet rinses, using high pressure, low flow water nozzles with automatic shutoffs, and directing pomace to a solids collection bin rather than to process water drains.
+Good housekeeping – improved employee training and implementation of facility cleanup and operational methods can be inexpensive but effective at reducing salt discharges.
+These methods include using dry sweeping instead of wet rinses, using high pressure, low flow water nozzles with automatic shutoffs, and directing pomace to a solids collection bin rather than to process water drains.